cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-xinaa15.md

 1. Reboot your phone
     - This is not necessary but recommended
 1. Open the XinaA15 application from your home screen immediately afterwards
-1. Tap "Jailbreak"
-1. Reboot your phone when prompted
+1. Tap "Jailbreak", then "openJailbreak", your device will then reboot after a period of time
 1. Open the XinaA15 application from your home screen immediately after rebooting
-1. Tap "Jailbreak"
+1. Tap "Jailbreak", then "openJailbreak"

 ::: tip